 Second, an interim balance sheet must be drawn up if there is good cause to suspect over-indebtedness.
-If the interim balance sheet shows that claims by the company's creditors are not covered, whether the assets are appraised at going concern or liquidation values (over-indebtedness), the board of directors must notify the court, unless certain company creditors subordinated their claims to the extent of the capital deficit or the exception pursuant to the Covid-19 Ordinance on Insolvency applies.
+If the interim balance sheet shows that claims by the company's creditors are not covered, whether the assets are appraised at going concern or liquidation values (over-indebtedness), the board of directors must notify the court, unless certain company creditors subordinated their claims to the extent of the capital deficit.
 Further, the Swiss Supreme Court has stated that the board of directors may abstain from notifying the court, if immediate restructuring measures are available.24 The chances of restructuring must be tangible (in other words, highly likely) and delaying the notification of the court may not endanger the financial situation of company creditors.25

 If members of the board of directors fail to comply with any of these legal obligations, they may become personally liable to the company, the creditors or the shareholders, where an intentional or negligent breach of duty led to a financial damage of any of these parties.

-Switzerland's gross domestic product (GDP) decreased by 2.6 per cent in the first quarter of 2020.
+Switzerland's gross domestic product (GDP) decreased by 0.5 per cent in the first quarter of 2021.
 This is mainly attributable to the coronavirus.
-The Swiss federal government's expert group on economic forecasts expects GDP to fall by a total of 6.2 per cent in 2020, the sharpest fall in GDP in decades.
-For 2021, the expert group expects the Swiss economy to moderately recover and GDP to grow by 4.9 per cent assuming that no renewed intensification of the health policy measures becomes necessary, that the second-round economic effects in the form of lay-offs and corporate bankruptcies remain limited and that demand from abroad returns to normal levels little by little.26
+However, because of the increased loosening of covid-19 measures, the Swiss federal government's expert group on economic forecasts expects GDP to rise by a total of 3.6 per cent in 2021.
+For 2022, the expert group expects the Swiss economy to continue to recover and GDP to grow by 3.3 per cent, mainly because international trade is likely to pick up speed.26

-In March 2020, the Swiss National Bank predicted a negative inflation rate of 0.3 per cent for 2020.
-For 2021, the expected rate has been revised downwards from 1.2 per cent to 0.3 per cent.
-The Swiss National Bank further predicts an inflation rate of 0.7 per cent for 2022.27 This prognosis is based on the assumption that the three-month LIBOR will remain unchanged at minus 0.75 per cent during the entire forecast horizon.
+In March 2021, the Swiss National Bank predicted an inflation rate of 0.2 per cent for 2021.
+For 2022, the expected rate has been revised upwards from 0.2 per cent to 0.4 per cent.
+The Swiss National Bank further predicts an inflation rate of 0.5 per cent for 2023.27 This prognosis is based on the assumption that the three-month LIBOR will remain unchanged at minus 0.75 per cent during the entire forecast horizon.